dskinner/damsel/README.md

 This would insert a space before One.

-Also keep in mind that trailing whitespace is currently preserved but subject to change!
+Also keep in mind that trailing whitespace is preserved!

 ### Integration with html/template